Storm blows away from northern Philippines leaving 65 dead but forecasters warn it may do a U-turn

 More than 2.6 million people were affected by the deluge, with nearly 320,000 people fleeing into evacuation centers or relatives’ homes, disaster-mitigation officials said.

-The government shut down schools and government offices on the main northern island of Luzon.
+The government shut down schools and government offices for the third day on Friday to keep millions of people safe on the main northern island of Luzon.
 Inter-island ferry services were also suspended, stranding thousands.

 In Vietnam, state forecasters warned of heavy rains in the central region.
 Prime Minister Pham Minh Chinh ordered coastal provinces to stay vigilant, closely monitor Trami’s course and brace for contingencies.